-The National Housing Collaborative – an alliance of nonprofit and private housing associations and major foundations – is calling for bold steps now to address housing affordability in Canada.
+The National Housing Collaborative – an alliance of nonprofit and private housing associations and major foundations – is welcoming the National Housing Strategy as a bold step to address housing affordability in Canada.

 - Adopt a national goal to end homelessness within 10 years – and launch a pan-Canadian initiative to make it happen.

 - Develop a national housing benefit that provides direct financial assistance to renters, moving households out of poverty and providing them with more choice and autonomy.

 - Maintain and increase the supply of rental housing that is affordable across the country through innovative financing and equity tools.